Defense Logistics Agency: Structure

+In addition to the major subordinate activities, six DLA staff elements oversee joint activities for the Defense Department.
+DLA Acquisition, for example, oversees the Defense National Stockpile Center through DLA Strategic Materials.

 DLA also operates three full-time organizations embedded with three Combatant Commands (COCOMs) of the U.S. military: DLA CENTCOM & SOCOM, DLA Europe & Africa, and DLA Indo-Pacific.

 DLA Police

-DLA has its own police department that provides police services, physical security, emergency response and counter-terrorism protection.
+DLA has its own police department that provides police services (patrol, minor investigations, traffic enforcement) physical security, emergency response, access control, alarm response and counter-terrorism protection.

+Organization and training

-DLA Police Officers are federal officers who were trained at the Federal Law Enforcement Training Centre (FLETC) (in Georgia) or at the Army Civilian Police Academy (ACPA) (in Missouri) and then further on-the-job training.
+DLA Police Officers are federal police officers who were trained at the Federal Law Enforcement Training Centre (FLETC) (in Georgia) or at the Army Civilian Police Academy (ACPA) (in Missouri) and then further on-the-job training.

+During the first year, officers have 11 weeks of intensive training in the Uniformed Police Training Program (UPTP) (provided by the FLETC), or a 9-week course at the ACPA.

+Then, after graduation from FLETC, officers will continue to develop skills through additional in-service training.